shreybirmiwal/Loop-ethSF2024/gameplan.md

 feedback for walrus:
-make it clear u dont need cli - i wasted a long time on that ability to to update the data
+make it clear u dont need cli - i wasted a long time on that ability to to update the data documentaiton on curling + using their api from other languages

 **Active:**